wdrbork/allergy-alert/reports/nov1.md

 - Work on developing README doc

 #### Progress and Issues:
-What I did:
+What I did: I followed a tutorial on how to build a REST API Using Node, Express, and MongoDB to try to understand the peices of it.
+I made test for the api.
+I added scripts to the package.json file.
+I updated the living document for this weeks milestone.

-What worked:
+What worked: Following the tutorial was helpful for me to understand the peices of the api better.

-What I learned:
+What I learned: I learned how to make a very simple api and how to use Postman to test api call.

-Where I had trouble:
+Where I had trouble: Before I tried the tutorial, I tried a premade repo and couldn't get it to work, but the tutorial I think the tutorial ended up being better becasue it was ore interactive.

-Where I was blocked:
+Where I was blocked: I was a little blocked with the api interacting with the database.
+I got it to work on the one I made for the tutorial I followed, but getting it to work with our database for our recipes was not working.

 #### Plans for next week:
--
+- Work on tests for api
--
+- Work on incoorperating frontend user interaction with the api calls

 ### Jack Rosenbloom
 #### Last Week’s Goals: